YorkLin0901/Google_Scholar_Scrawler/README.md

 # Google_Scholar_Scrawler
 ## Introduction

-This project aims to develop a web scraper that extracts information about scholars from Google Scholar.
+This is a final project of SI507 from University of Michigan This project aims to develop a web scraper that extracts information about scholars from Google Scholar.
 The scraper will take a list of scholars' names as input and will search for each name on Google Scholar using Python and Selenium.
 The extracted information will include the scholar's name, their publications, citations, h-index, i-10 index, and total publications.
 The information will be stored in a CSV file for further analysis.

 ## Methodology